Landlord insurance is crucial for anyone renting out a property.

-Landlord liability insurance protects you against injury and damage claims that might be brought by your tenant.
+However, it does protect you against injury and damage claims that might be brought by your tenant.

 Let’s consider an example.

-If your tenant’s partner were to trip on a loose floorboard or a piece of carpet sticking up and they injured themselves badly enough to need time off work, you could be looking at a hefty compensation bill, not to mention legal fees.
+If your tenant’s partner were to visit and trip on a loose floorboard or a piece of carpet sticking up and they injured themselves badly enough to need time off work, you could be looking at a hefty compensation bill, not to mention legal fees.

-Public liability insurance, in that sense, offers complete peace of mind.
+Landlord liability insurance, in that sense, offers complete peace of mind.

 How much cover should I take out?

-Tenants liability insurance
+Tenants’ liability insurance

-Tenants liability insurance essentially protects a tenant’s deposit should they accidentally damage fixtures or fittings in your property.
+Tenants’ liability insurance essentially protects a tenant’s deposit should they accidentally damage fixtures or fittings in your property.

 So, rather than deduct from their deposit to replace a carpet stained with red wine, the tenant’s insurance provider pays out and their deposit is returned in full.